ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/parallels-services-long-delay.md

 ## Services that are similar but do not match this process

+Some services have similar user flows to what we are wanting to do.
+I believe it is worth noting a few examples of these and how they manage payments for content, even if we cannot use them ourselves.

 ### Kickstarter

 On Kickstarter, users are able to purchase a product that is in a ideation stage with the promise of it being fulfilled at a future point.